About Modern Languages at Leicester

-At Leicester we have teaching and research expertise in French, Italian, Spanish (including Latin America), and translation and interpreting.
-We also offer courses in languages for non-specialists through Languages at Leicester.
+At Leicester we have teaching and research expertise related to the languages and cultures of the Francophone, Italian, and Hispanic worlds, and in translation and interpreting.
+We also offer courses in languages for non-specialists through our extracurricular Languages at Leicester programme.

 Excellence in teaching